 Bill Stems from Lawmaker’s Personal Experience & Would Provide Protection to Residents & Police Officers Alike

-(TRENTON) – Legislation Assembly Democrats Paul Moriarty, Charles Mainor, Angel Fuentes, Pamela Lampitt and Gabriela Mosquera sponsored that would eventually equip all police cars in New Jersey with cameras was advanced Monday by an Assembly panel.
+(TRENTON) – Legislation Assembly Democrats Paul Moriarty, Charles Mainor, Angel Fuentes, Pamela Lampitt and Gabriela Mosquera sponsored that would eventually equip all police cars in New Jersey with cameras was approved Thursday by the Assembly.

 The bill (A-4193) comes after Moriarty’s own personal experience.

 Moriarty (D-Gloucester/Camden) was charged with drunken driving and other charges in July 2012 in Washington Township, but Moriarty told police he had nothing to drink that day.
 Dashboard camera video from the officer’s car showed Moriarty did not cut off the officer, as the officer claimed, and showed Moriarty passing sobriety tests without problem.

 The charges against Moriarty were dismissed in early May, and the officer who filed the allegations has now been indicted on 14 criminal counts accusing him of making a false arrest of Moriarty and lying to support his claims.

 “Having a visual record of a traffic stop provides the best evidence for police to use in court,” Moriarty said.
 “The video doesn’t lie.
 It doesn’t forget what is said.
 It is impartial and may, in fact, help reduce protracted court cases and litigation.
 To not have a visual recorder in police cars used for traffic stops is like having an office desk without a computer.”